Thank you for considering Georgia Campus - Philadelphia College of Osteopathic Medicine’s

 No. The College’s medical students study the body as a whole.
 Therefore, a donation cannot be accepted if organs or tissue have been removed.

-The family or funeral home should contact the anatomical coordinator to notify the College of the death.
-At that time, the anatomical coordinator will confirm whether the body is suitable for donation, and will make any necessary arrangements to have the body transported to the College.
+The family or funeral home should contact the program director to notify the College of the death.
+At that time, the program director will confirm whether the body is suitable for donation, and will make any necessary arrangements to have the body transported to the College.

 Yes.
 In some instances the body may not be suitable for medical study or research.
 The College will also decline a donation if the donor’s family objects.
 In addition, geographic limitations may require the College to decline the donation at the time of death.